 What is the Linux Command tr?

-command stands for translate, and it is used to transform or delete characters from the input text.
+The tr command stands for translate, and it is used to transform or delete characters from the input text.
 It is mainly used to substitute characters in a string, replace spaces with other characters, convert lowercase letters to uppercase, and more.

-This command is a standard utility available in Linux/Unix environments and is often used in combination with a pipeline (|
+This command is a standard utility available in Linux/Unix environments and is often used in combination with a pipeline (|) to perform complex text processing tasks in a simple way.

 Basic Usage

-command is primarily used for two main purposes:
+The tr command is primarily used for two main purposes:

 - Character transformation